DocuWare/Intellix/doc/installation_en.md

   :bulb: These values must be specified on the initial setup only.
   If you run the setup a second time, the values are not needed anymore.

 - `LicenseFile`: The path to the license file.
-If the license file is notspecified on the setup, it can be uploaded after the setup in the Intelligent Indexing UI.
+If the license file is not specified on the setup, it can be uploaded after the setup in the Intelligent Indexing UI.

   :bulb: To make the service ready to use right after the installation,